 Most infections do not cause any symptoms, however if they do they are do they are generally mild and self-limiting lasting a few days.
 Symptoms can include a fever, rash, headache, muscle and bone aches and conjunctivitis.
 Symptoms are similar to that of Dengue fever.

-Protect yourself against the mosquito by taking the following precautions:
+Protect yourself against zika virus by taking the following precautions to avoid mosquito bites:

 - Cover up arms and legs – wear long loose fitted clothing

 - Apply insect repellents containing DEET to exposed skins and re apply frequently – always apply over suncream

 - Treat your clothing with insecticides made with permethrin – it will kill any mosquitoes that land on your clothes

 - Use air conditioning, seal windows and plug-in or mosquito coils to kill any mosquitoes that might get into your room.

 - Sleep under treated mosquito nets if in basic accommodation or require extra protection

 Pregnant women are advised not to travel into Zika regions, and male partners must use condoms for 6 months after travel into affected areas to prevent sexual transmission of the disease to a pregnant partner.
 If planning pregnancy, female travellers should avoid getting pregnant for at least 8 weeks after being in a Zika region.
 Whereas men must avoid getting a woman pregnant for at least 3 months following travel into a Zika region as the virus can survive in sperm for much longer and can be sexually transmitted.